 Focused Ultrasound Therapy

-Focused ultrasound is a noninvasive, therapeutic which is transforming the treatment and quality of life for patients with glioblastoma.
+Focused ultrasound is a noninvasive therapy that is transforming the treatment and quality of life for patients with glioblastoma.
 This novel technology focuses beams of ultrasonic energy precisely and accurately on targets deep in the brain without damaging surrounding normal tissue.

 How it Works